mp-se/fermentrack-docker/README.md

 # Release history

+### v2.0.1 Migrated to using fermentrack docker base.

+- Fixed path to data directory so graphs are rendered correctly.

 ### v2.0.0 Migrated to using fermentrack docker base.

 - Release bases on fermentrack built in docker support.
 Hopefully easier to maintain.